Last updated Jul 18, 2023

 );

-Set required app permissions
+Set required permissions

-Your app calls a remote resource; namely, the Jira REST API.
+Your app calls a remote resource; namely, the Jira Service Management REST API.
 As such, you'll need to grant your app the right permissions.
 To do this, you'll need to add the required OAuth 2.0 scope to the app's manifest.

 For more information on adding scopes, see Add scopes to call an Atlassian REST API.